wp-plugins/woocommerce-customer-delivery-date-time-selection/readme.txt

 == Description ==

 This plugin will allow the customer to choose an order delivery date and time on the checkout page.
-The customer can choose any delivery date that is after the current date.
+The customer can choose any delivery date from dropdown menu which is previously the site admin set.

 The plugin allows the site administrator to select delivery date and time schedule.